An authentic paddling destination

 Paddling festivals and events

 Because paddle sports are so important to us, we celebrate it with a month-long festival!
 June brings Celebrate Paddling ADK, a month-long celebration of events, guided trips, and other activities centered around paddling.
-In 2023, Saranac Lake is hosting the Adirondack Paddling Symposium.
-This four day informative, fun, and educational events will put paddles in your hands and help develop skills!
+The celebration includes events like Adirondack Paddling Symposium, a four day informative, fun, and educational event aimed at getting paddles in your hands and helping you to develop your skills!
 Stick around until July, because the paddling events just don't stop!
-On July 2, you'll have the chance to see some classic Adirondack Guideboats race across the water in the Willard Hanmer Guideboat and Canoe Race!
+On July 7, you'll have the chance to see some classic Adirondack Guideboats race across the water in the Willard Hanmer Guideboat and Canoe Race!

 Two kayakers on a pond with a large mountain and fire tower in the background.